Refloow/Steam-Card-Bot-PRO/README.md

 </p>

 # Note:
-_To everyone who plan to sell our project by stating that they coded it or that they sell edited version._
+_To everyone who plan to sell our project by stating that they coded it or that they sell edited version._<br>
 **_Project is licensed under the MIT license_**

 **"The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software."**

 This means that if you plan to sell our project to make quick buck please keep the copyright notice and copy of original license.
-In case of breaking licensing terms we may take legal charges against you.
+**In case of breaking licensing terms we may take legal charges against you.**

 Project is made open source and free for all.
 We cant prohibit reselling of our project but if you do please follow the licensing terms.